How to Become a Psychologist in Australia

 Step 4: Choose your pathway

-Once you’ve gained provisional registration, you have the option to choose to become a psychologist with general registration, or a psychologist with an area of endorsement, such as clinical, forensic, or organisational psychology.
+Once you’ve finished your fourth year program, you have the option to choose to become a psychologist with general registration, or a psychologist with an area of endorsement, such as clinical, forensic, or organisational psychology.

 Here’s how your choice will determine your further study.